- Julian Talbot

 Each stage of the risk management process should be appropriately documented to retain knowledge and satisfy audit requirements.
 Documentation should include objectives, information sources, assumptions, methods, decisions, and results.
 Individual projects and groups maintain Risk Registers, and enterprise risks are escalated to a Strategic Risk Database (SRDB) such as SECTARA.
-Decisions concerning the extent of documentation may involve costs and benefits and should take into account a range of factors.
+Decisions concerning the extent of documentation may involve costs and benefits and should consider a range of factors.
 At each stage of the process, documentation should include: a) objectives; b) information sources; c) assumptions; and d) decisions.
-The Appendices include examples of a risk register and treatment plan, however more detailed templates are also available from the Risk Management team.
+The Appendices include examples of a risk register and treatment plan, however, more detailed templates are also available from the Risk Management team.

 This is an example of a risk management procedure: